cbustil2/cbustil2/README.md

-# Hi, I'm Christian! 👋
+# Hi, I'm Christian Bustillo! 👋

 I'm a student at the University of Notre Dame studying Applied Computational Mathematics & Statistics and Theology.